n7down/DevelopersHandbook/CodeKata/BubbleSort/README.md

-# Insertion Sort
+# Bubble Sort
-Insertion sort is a simple sorting algorithm that works the way we sort playing cards in our hands.
+Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.

 ## Prerequisites
 - [.Net Core 2](https://www.microsoft.com/net/download/)